robertblindt/CommanderGrams-Directory/README.md

 This repository contains 2 'apps' that come together to create a deck building app designed to help Commander players get started and better maintain their deck.
 I am bringing some aspects of NLP into the my data pipeline in order to try to give players better insight into building with new Commmanders.

 There are 3 repositories that make up the whole project.
 They can be found here:
-**THIS IS A PLACEHOLDER.
-WITH THIS API, ONCE YOU SEARCH THE REPO, IT LOCKS IN THE DESCRIPTION, AND I WANT TO UPDATE STUFF STILL!!!!!!**
 <div>
   <p>
     <a href="https://github.com/robertblindt/CommanderGrams-Backend">